 A trustee's responsibilities are many and varied.
-If your charity is in the West Yorkshire, Newcastle and London area and you would like to discuss these in more detail or would like help in maintaining your charity's accounting records or preparing its annual report please contact us at Freedom Accountancy.
+If you would like to discuss these in more detail or would like help in maintaining your charity's accounting records or preparing its annual report please contact us at Freedom Accountancy.

 We are also able to advise on whether or not an audit or independent examination will be required.